-Submitted by Reagan Moore, University of North Carolina at Chapel Hill
+Submitted by Reagan Moore, University of North Carolina at Chapel Hill initiatives, institutional repositories, and international collaborations.

-The DataNet Federation Consortium (DFC) promotes collaborative and interdisciplinary research through a federation of data management systems across federal repositories, national academic research initiatives, institutional repositories, and international collaborations.
 The collaboration environment runs at scale and includes petabytes of data, hundreds of millions of files, hundreds of millions of metadata attributes, tens of thousands of users, and a thousand storage resources.